ehph1803/ead_ai22m003/README.md

 # Exercise 2

 ## Describe a logging system with your own words:
+A logging system is used to get useful information output during runtime.
+Logs can be output to the console or to specified log files.
+On the console one can for example structure logs by categorizing them by giving different severities different colors.
+For example if an Error is color red one can concentrate on the red messages and find them easy and fast.

 ## What is the difference between git submodules and git subtrees?
 Git submodules are based on a specific commit.
 Subtrees include the history of the repository.
 Thereby submodules are smaller in size than subtrees.